Auto-Regressive vs Flow-Matching: a Comparative Study of Modeling Paradigms for Text-to-Music Generation: Latent representation and transformer model specifications.

 \subsubsection{Backbone Transformer}

 For the backbone transformer decoder model we follow the implementation of ~\citet{musicgen} using a $400$M parameters configuration containing $24$ transformer decoder blocks with a hidden dimension of $1024$, $16$ multi-head attention layers and a feed-forward dimension of $4096$.
 We use T5~\citep{t5} to obtain text embeddings and pass them via cross-attention layers as text conditions.
 For the \fm case we perform slight modifications similarly to ~\citet{jasco} and include U-Net-like skip connections.
 With $2N$ being the number of transformer decoder blocks, we add skip-connections, connecting the input of the $i$'th block with the $2N-i$'th block output, for $i \geq N + 1$.
 Each skip connection follows a simple concatenation and linear projection: Linear(Concat($x$, skip)).
+The skip connections add $\sim7$M parameters to the network and the input projection for the temporal conditioning experiments add $\sim1$M parameters.
+The \fm transformer model doesn't require the input embedding tables, reducing $\sim8$M parameters.